 3) HACK A SLOW COOKER AS A WARMER.
-One of the trickiest things about prepping Thanksgiving dinner is timing out the various foods — there are, like, a zillion moving pieces!
+One of the trickiest things about prepping Thanksgiving dinner is timing out the various foods.
+So many moving pieces!
 Not to mention all the pressure to not eff up those highly-anticipated, beloved sides.
-Cross those MVP mashed potatoes off the list by keeping them toasty in a slow-cooker on its ‘warm’ setting.
+Cross those MVP mashed potatoes off the list by keeping them toasty in a slow-cooker on the ‘warm’ setting.

 4) COOK IN THE DISHWASHER.
 Hi-tech hack alert!
 Your dishwasher can actually steam veggies (yes, we tested this).
 Grab an airtight mason jar, add veg, water, and seasonings, and you can actually cook ’em while doing your first load of dishes.
 Two birds, one stone.